 Taking place in the beautiful landscaped garden of Jardim da Estrela, this crafts and design market is one of the most picturesque in the city.
 Open on the first weekend of every month (except in January), it’s more a meeting place for Lisbon’s creative community than a standard retail spot.
 As well as shopping for handicrafts and alternative souvenirs (many of which are handmade by Portuguese artisans), shoppers can enjoy live music and cultural shows, hosted for free as part of the market experience.

-Every Sunday the gardens of Jerónimos Monastery are taken over by the Belém Antiques and Crafts Market.
+Every 1st and 3rd Saturday of the month the gardens of Jerónimos Monastery are taken over by the Belém Antiques and Crafts Market.
 Combine sightseeing with shopping by visiting the historic church and then passing by the open-air market.
 It’s dedicated predominantly to antiques, with traders showcasing everything from old books and records to collectable coins and stamps, and even vintage photography equipment – seller Carlos Nunes claims to have cameras formerly owned by spies.

 Located in a former factory, the LX Market is a hotbed of creativity and young talent.
 Taking place every Sunday, the hip market blends traditional and contemporary arts and crafts in a distinctive setting.
 From art, fashion and jewellery by up-and-coming Portuguese artists and designers, to second hand wares and vintage furniture, there’s plenty to discover.